for Soprano, String Quartet, & Keyboards

 Comprised of two larger works: the song cycle False We Hope and the string quartet Speech after the Removal of the Larynx, the album’s musical and narrative elements echo back and forth like a seance, mirroring the human desire for connection and the gnarled, sometimes terrifying response of the presence on the other side.
 For Ludwig-Leone, known as the creative force behind celebrated indie band San Fermin, False We Hope is both an expansion and departure from the aesthetic and musical language that launched him to success as a bandleader.
 The music on False We Hope was written in solitude, in a moment of disquiet and fear.
 This new community of collaborators, assembled to bring the deeply relevant themes of these works to life, unflinchingly presents an expression of hope in an uncertain world.

 Ellis Ludwig-Leone (b.
 1989) is a composer whose music combines lush, naturalistic textures with moments of thorny complexity.
-Influenced by a lifelong love of storytelling and myth, his music is distinguished by its narrative sweep and attention to subtle changes in emotional valence.
-Moments of clarity quickly swirl into murk; lyrical melodies twist into gnarled roots.
+Influenced by a love of storytelling and myth, his music is distinguished by its narrative sweep and attention to subtle changes in emotional valence.
 Lauded by The New Yorker’s Jia Tolentino for his “knack for simultaneously expressing beauty and crisis,” Ludwig-Leone’s music exists in the fine margins between euphoria and dread.

-Having come to international attention as the songwriter behind the celebrated indie band San Fermin, Ludwig-Leone has spent the greater part of the last decade balancing his work as a songwriter with a robust career as a composer of concert works written for many of today’s contemporary classical luminaries.
+Having come to international attention as the songwriter behind the celebrated indie band San Fermin, Ludwig-Leone has spent the greater part of the last decade balancing his work as a songwriter with a robust career composing for many of today’s contemporary classical luminaries.

-Later in the 2022-23 season, Ludwig-Leone’s first opera, The Night Falls, with a libretto by Ludwig-Leone and Russell, and direction and choreography from Troy Schumacher (New York City Ballet), will premiere at Peak Performances @ Montclair State University.
-This season will also see the premiere of Daphne, a musical drama for the Brooklyn Youth Chorus with a libretto by Russell; the premiere and subsequent European tour of Past Life for the Dutch harpist Lavinia Meijer and American violist Nadia Sirota; and the premiere of The Order of Things, a new work for choreographer Danielle Rowe and the Grand Rapids Ballet.
+Later in the 2022-23 season, Ludwig-Leone’s opera, The Night Falls, with a libretto by Ludwig-Leone and Russell, and direction and choreography from Troy Schumacher (New York City Ballet), will premiere at PEAK Performances @ Montclair State University.
+This season will also see the premiere of Daphne, a musical drama for the Brooklyn Youth Chorus with lyrics by Russell; the premiere and subsequent European tour of a new work for the Dutch harpist Lavinia Meijer and American violist Nadia Sirota; and the premiere of The Order of Things, a new work for choreographer Danielle Rowe and the Grand Rapids Ballet.